efokschaner/draft-fokschaner-htjp/draft-fokschaner-htjp.md

 # Caches and proxies  {#caches-and-proxies}
 Despite being valid HTTP traffic, support for caching and proxying of HTJP traffic is unfortunately not widespread.
 It is estimated that currently approximately 0.0% of all HTTP-aware intermediaries gracefully handle HTJP traffic.
-For this reason, it is currently recommended that HTJP should not be deployed behind an HTTP proxying or caching layer.
+For this reason, it is currently RECOMMENDED that HTJP should not be deployed behind an HTTP proxying or caching layer.
 Support will likely increase proportionally to HTJP's popularity in production.